After receiving Zepbound (tirzepatide), you can start your weekly Zepbound routine.

 ‡Make sure these bottles are cleaned, emptied, and labeled before use.

-You’ll begin treatment at a recommended 2.5 mg starting dose.* After 4 weeks, your doctor will increase your dose to 5 mg.
-After another 4 weeks, your doctor may keep you at the 5 mg dose or, if needed, increase the dosage in 2.5 mg increments after at least 4 weeks on the current dose.†
+You’ll begin treatment at a recommended 2.5 mg starting dose.a After 4 weeks, your doctor will increase your dose to 5 mg.
+Your doctor may increase the dosage in 2.5 mg increments after at least 4 weeks on the current dose until recommended maintenance dosage is achieved.b

 Keep up with your plan: You’ll work with your doctor to follow this step-by-step dosing process to see what dose works best for you.

-*2.5 mg is the starting dose and is not intended for chronic weight management.
-The recommended maintenance doses are 5 mg, 10 mg, or 15 mg.
+a2.5 mg is a starting dose and is not an approved maintenance dose.
+The recommended maintenance doses are 5 mg, 10 mg, or 15 mg for weight reduction and long-term maintenance.
+The recommended maintenance doses are 10 mg or 15 mg for obstructive sleep apnea (OSA).

 Image description:

 The starting dose is 2.5 mg once weekly.
-After 4 weeks, dose will be increased to 5 mg.
-Your dose can be increased in 2.5 mg increments after at least 4 weeks on the current dose.
+After 4 weeks, your dose will be increased to 5 mg.
+Your dose can be increased in 2.5 mg increments after at least 4 weeks on the current dose until recommended maintenance dosage is achieved.
 The maximum dosage is 15 mg once weekly.
+The Zepbound single-dose pen is available in the 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg doses.
+The Zepbound single-dose vial is available in the 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg doses.

 Tips that may help with nausea